CreedLab-Neuro/Manuscript_PMID41279070/Data/MasonPhotometry/Analysis.md

 | Pulse width | most sessions, `Events` column | 100 ms tone, 500 ms grab (sampling as 467 or 533 ms at 15 Hz) |
 | `Name` / `State` | newer exports | separate columns instead of an `Events` string; same width rule |

-The count-coded sessions cannot be read by the width rule — every pulse falls below the 300 ms threshold, so they decode as all tones and no grabs.
-Their `ToneStart` / `PelletGrab` columns are therefore written into the raw files before preprocessing runs.

 The earliest Variable Tone cohort (C57, IDs below 5) has no separate dispense signal in Bonsai, so dispense-width pulses from those animals are treated as retrievals and the